Brunas/meteo_lt-pkg/.devcontainer/README.md

 _Start "tasks" by opening the the command pallet (ctrl+shift+p) and select `Tasks: Run Task`_

 ### Run tests

+Will run unit tests in the workspace

+### Run tests with coverage

-Will run pypi tests on all tests in the workspace
+Will run unit tests in the workspace with code coverage on

-### Run tests with coverege
+### Run tests with coverage and report

-Will run pypi tests on all tests in the workspace with code coverege on
+Will run unit tests in the workspace with code coverage and generated report on

-### Make package

-Builds the package of the current version stated in the Setup.py file

-### Upload package to pypi

-Uploads all built packages to pypi, please provide credentials in terminal window